 Jeffrey Archer

-Jeffrey Howard Archer, Baron Archer of Weston-super-Mare, is an English novelist and former politician.
-Born on 15 April 1940, he served as a Member of Parliament (MP) for Louth, Lincolnshire from 1969 to 1974 but did not seek re-election after a financial scandal nearly bankrupted him.
+Jeffrey Howard Archer, Baron Archer of Weston-super-Mare is an English novelist and former politician.
+He was born on 15 April 1940 in London.
+Archer served as Member of Parliament (MP) for Louth (Lincolnshire) from 1969 to 1974 but chose not to seek re-election following a financial scandal that nearly led to his bankruptcy.

-Archer revived his fortunes with his career as a novelist.
-His novel Kane and Abel (1979) remains one of the best-selling books worldwide, with an estimated 34 million copies sold.
-Overall, his books have sold more than 320 million copies across the globe.
+He revitalized his career as a novelist, with his novel Kane and Abel (1979) becoming one of the best-selling books worldwide, with an estimated 34 million copies sold globally.
+Overall, his books have sold more than 320 million copies worldwide.

 Are you sure you want to delete this?